Messaging Your Students

 Course Messaging and Students

-Course messages can provide information that nudges (directly influences) or primes (subtly influences) (Inkelaar & Simpson, 2015) in relation to understanding content, completing assignments, meeting due dates, staying on track, and seeking “help” supports.
+Course messages can provide information that nudges (directly influences) or primes (subtly influences) (Inkelaar & Simpson, 2015) about understanding content, completing assignments, meeting due dates, staying on track, and seeking “help” supports.

 Reach-out messages can be motivational and support learning.
-One nursing study found that weekly emails were effective at increasing students’ use of empathetic communication, a requirement for the course.
+One nursing study found that weekly emails effectively increased students’ use of empathetic communication, a requirement for the course.
 The authors attributed the success of the initiative to the fact that emails required “only a small effort […] to open and read the short reminders” (Varagona et al., 2021, n.p.).

 Course messages can also support students with life challenges.
 According to Registrar Services of one post-secondary institution, attrition risk students are among those with homesickness, academic issues, social engagement, financial issues, family crises, and leaves of absence (Hope, 2016).